 For PSCI functions that use only 32-bit parameters, the arguments are passed in R0 to R3 (AArch32) or W0 to W3 (AArch64), with return values in R0 or W0.

-For versions using 64-bit parameters, the arguments are passed in X0 to X3, with return values in X0 or W0, depending on the return parameter size.
+For versions using 64-bit parameters, the arguments are passed in X0 to X3, with return values in X0.

 In line with the SMC Calling Conventions, the immediate value used with an SMC (or HVC) instruction must be 0.